lmagyar/homeassistant-addon-samba-interface/samba/DOCS.md

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
 2. Click **Repositories** in the **...** menu at the top right corner, add `https://github.com/lmagyar/homeassistant-addon-samba-interface` as repository.
-3. Find the "Samba share - with interface configuration" add-on and click it.
+3. Find the "Samba share - with interfaces configuration" add-on and click it.
 If it doesn't show up, wait until HA refreshes the information about the add-on, or click **Reload** in the **...** menu at the top right corner.
 4. Click on the "INSTALL" button.

 ## How to use